hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 }
 {% endhighlight %}

-<a href="https://github.com/hokolinks/HOKOstore" class="btn-next" target="_blank">Demo app using coupons (Swift) &#8594;</a>

-### Limit the number of redeems (optional)

-As an added bonus, HOKO allows you to set a limit to how many times the metadata field can be accessed while opening a deeplink.

-Please check our Metadata documentation on how to limit the number of coupon redeems.
+If you intend to create a more complex structure of deep links we recommend you have a separate route just for coupons.
+In this case you would be using the `mapRoute:toTarget:` delegation method.

 <a href="http://support.hokolinks.com/ios/ios-deeplinking/#metadata" class="btn-next">Metadata documentation &#8594;</a>

+## Limit the number of redeems (optional)

+As an added bonus, HOKO allows you to set a limit on how many times your users can access or redeem the coupon.
+Please check our [metadata](http://support.hokolinks.com/ios/ios-deeplinking/#metadata) documentation to learn more.